dcreutz/SQM-Visualizer/README.md

 Optionally, a cron job can be configured to periodically update the cache.

+## Server backend

+The server backend, included in the distribution files for the SQM Visualizer, is the [SQM Data Retriever](https://github.com/dcreutz/SQM_Data-Retriever).

 ## Data collection

 The software works well in conjunction with [PySQM](https://github.com/mireianievas/PySQM) performing the actual data collection.
 The simplest method of combining the two is to run PySQM creating monthly data files and simply replace the data directory in the visualizer folder on the webserver with a symlink to the location of the monthly data files.